 2. Take stock of how you spent your free time

 Who says a break automatically means professional inactivity?
 It’s unlikely you were doing nothing that whole time!
 Think about how you spent your days during this downtime.
 There are many possibilities depending on the reasons behind the interruption in your career:

 - A personal project,a trip, something you had wanted to do for a long time.

-- An athletic challenge, an artistic endeavour that you finally started.
+- An athletic challenge, an artistic endeavor that you finally started.

-- Obtaining a diploma, certificate or licence so you can move forward in your life, for example a driving licence, TEFL qualification or university diploma.
+- Obtaining a diploma, certificate, or license so you can move forward in your life, for example, a driving license, an online qualification, or university diploma.
 These activities take time!

 - A charity project, volunteering for a cause close to your heart.